5 Inquiry

 So far I’ve mostly talked about inquiries that a person is actually conducting.
 But we should also think about the inquiries that they should conduct.
 Consider the following two abstractly described possibilities.

 A person believes p for good reasons, and it is true, and there are no weird things happening that characterise typical gaps between rational true belief and knowledge.
 There is some action 𝜑 they are considering that will have mildly good consequences if p, and absolutely catastrophic consequences if ¬p.
-And one of the alternatives to 𝜑 is first checking whether p, which would be trivial, and then doing 𝜑 iff p.
+One of the alternatives to 𝜑 is first checking whether p, which would be trivial, and then doing 𝜑 iff p.
 We’ve seen lots of these cases before, but here’s the new twist.
 The person absolutely does not care about the catastrophic consequences.
 They will all fall on people the person could not care less about.
 So they are planning to simply do 𝜑, for the good consequences.
 Since p is true, nothing bad will happen.
 Still, it seems something has gone wrong.
 We want to say that they’ve been reckless, that they’ve taken an immoral risk.
 But it isn’t risky to do something that you know won’t have bad consequences.
 So they do not know that p, and for similar reasons to why Anisa doesn’t know that p.
 Yet the version of IRT that I’ve given so far doesn’t say that they don’t know that p.

 The second case has the same initial structure as the first.
 The person believes p for good reasons, it’s true, and there is no funny business going on - no fake barns or the like blocking knowledge.
 They are thinking about doing 𝜑.
 They know that if p is true, 𝜑 will have a small benefit.
 They also know that it would be completely trivial to verify whether p is true.
 They also in some sense know that if they do 𝜑, and p is false, it will be absolutely catastrophic.
 And they care about the catastrophe.
 But they’ve sort of forgotten this fact about 𝜑.
 It’s not that it has totally vanished from their mind.
 But they aren’t attending to it, and it doesn’t form any part of their deliberation when thinking about 𝜑.
 So they do 𝜑, nothing bad happens, and later when someone asks them whether they were worried about the possible catastrophe, they are shocked that they would do something so reckless.
 They are shocked, that is, that they forgot that it was important to confirm whether p was true before doing 𝜑.
 It feels, from the inside, like they got away with taking a terrible risk.
 But if they knew p, it should not seem like a risk, it should seem like rational action.
 (Just like they would think doing 𝜑 after checking whether p was rational action.)
 So this too should be a case where we say knowledge fails for practical reasons.
-(I’m going to come back to a version of this case in section 8.1, where it will be useful for distinguishing one of the few points where I disagree with the theory that Jeremy Fantl and Matthew McGrath (2002, 2009) endorse.)
+(I’m going to come back to a version of this case in Section 8.1, where it will be useful for highlighting one of the few points where I disagree with the theory that Jeremy Fantl and Matthew McGrath (2002, 2009) endorse.)

 The natural thing to say here is that in each case, the person should conduct an inquiry.
 They should check whether p is true.
 In that inquiry, they shouldn’t take p for granted.
 They shouldn’t take it for granted for a very particular reason, because it might be false.
 If they knew *p*, they could take it for granted, or, at least, if they couldn’t, it would be for some reason other than that p might be false.
 So they don’t know that *p*.